 In this article, we walk you through three simple trading strategies that you can employ for day trading Apple stock.
 The indicators used throughout the different strategies are also commonly available.
-This means that you can easily use the Apple day trading strategies on almost any trading platform.
+This means that you can easily use the Apple stock tips for day trading on almost any trading platform.

 Trading 2 Day Highs/Lows

 The two-day high low strategy is ideal for short-term speculative trading or day traders.
 In this trading strategy, the basic premise is to buy the breakout from the two-day high or to sell the break down off a two-day low.

 Traders can make quick profits using this strategy but it requires preparation ahead of the market open.
 It is also ideal to use this strategy during days when there are no major news events.
 This includes any events such as earnings releases or major events in the sector.

 The two-day high-low trading strategy for Apple stock is purely a technical play on the stock.
 Sometimes, the fundamentals could potentially help to increase the profits as well.

 The first step in the two-day high low trading method, as the name suggests is to identify a two-day high and low.
 The easy way to start is to look for the high and the low from the previous two days, ahead of the opening bell.

 It also helps to keep a track on the pre-market open.
 As long as the stock isn’t making any big moves, it would be safe to trade.
 After plotting the high and the low, switch to a 5-minute chart.
 Now simply wait for the first 5-minute session to post a close outside the two-day high or the two-day low.

 Initiate a long or a short position accordingly at the start of the next 5-minute session.
 To protect your trade, place the stops at the previous 5-minute session’s low.
 Aim for a partial close based on the risk taken and move the remaining position to break even.